UN climate talks poised for deal creating disaster fund | Headlines

 “The draft decision on loss and damage finance offers hope to the vulnerable people that they will get help to recover from climate disasters and rebuild their lives,'' said Harjeet Singh, head of global political strategy at Climate Action Network International.

 The Chinese lead negotiator would not comment on a possible deal.
-The US negotiations office, where special envoy John Kerry is sick with COVID-19, also declined to comment.
-China and the US are the two biggest carbon polluters.
 European negotiators said they were ready to back the deal but declined to say so publicly until the entire package was approved.

 The Egyptian presidency, which had been under criticism by all sides, proposed a new loss and damage deal Saturday afternoon and within a couple hours an agreement was struck but Norway's climate and environment minister Espen Barth Eide said it was not so much the Egyptians but countries working together.